Iowa Football wallpaper

 KING AND KROUL ANCHOR DEFENSIVE LINE

 A pair of seniors, Matt Kroul and Mitch King, anchor Iowa's defensive line.
 Last season, the duo combined for 132 tackles, including 16.5 for loss.
 King and Kroul are Iowa's two most experienced defensive starters.
-Kroul has started 40 consecutive games, while King has started 35 career contests, including the last 20.
-King, who has been named to the 2008 Lott Trophy and Lombardi and Chuck Bednarik Award Watch Lists, has 181 career tackles, 42.5 tackles for loss and 14.5 sacks.
+Kroul has started 42 consecutive games, while King has started 37 career contests, including the last 22.
+King, who has been named to the 2008 Lott Trophy and Lombardi and Chuck Bednarik Award Watch Lists, has 193 career tackles, 44 tackles for loss and 14.5 sacks.
 He had two tackles, including one for loss vs. Maine.
 King totaled three stops, including a sack and 1.5 for loss vs. FIU and two assists vs. Iowa State.
+King had four tackles, including 1.5 for loss at Pittsburgh.
+He amassed eight tackles and a QB-Hurry vs. Northwestern.
 Last year, the Burlington, IA, native ranked seventh in team tackles (58), first in tackles for loss (14.5) and QB hurries (5) and second in pass break-ups (7).
 King, who was tabbed first team all-conference as a junior, registered a career-high 10 stops at Iowa State in 2007.
-Kroul, an honorable mention all-league honoree last season, has 192 tackles, 15.5 tackles for loss and seven sacks.
+Kroul, an honorable mention all-league honoree last season, has 203 tackles, 16.5 tackles for loss and seven sacks.
+Kroul's tackle totals last week vs. Northwestern pushed him over 200 career tackles.
+He collected nine tackles, one shy of a career high, vs. Northwestern.
 He had five tackles, including 1.5 for loss and a sack vs. Maine.
-Kroul was credited with two tackles, including a sack vs. FIU and five assists vs. Iowa State.
+Kroul was credited with two tackles, including a sack vs. FIU, and five assists vs. Iowa State.
+Kroul had two tackles and a fumble recovery at Pittsburgh.
 The native of Mount Vernon, IA, ranked fourth in team tackles (74) a year ago.
 Kroul was credited with seven stops in four contests last season, including equaling a career single-game best with 10 tackles at Penn State.

 DOMINANT AT HOME